speedyleion/speedyleion.github.io/_posts/2021-04-25-walking-file-directories-in-rust-part-2.markdown

 File I/O is generally slower than most other CPU processing.
 So in general only walking a directory once should show a decent improvement.

-Accessing the files in each directory twice was happening becuase a direct call to get a file's modified time via [std::fs::modified()][modified] showed a significant time cost.
+Accessing the files in each directory twice was happening because a direct call to get a file's modified time via [std::fs::modified()][modified] showed a significant time cost.
 I double checked that [jwalk] itself didn't happen to propagate the modified time.
 One can see that the